Annalisa Enrile

 Annalisa Enrile is a Filipina-American clinical associate professor at USC Suzanne Dworak-Peck School of Social Work.
 Her work focuses on combatting sex trafficking, interpersonal violence, and exploitative migrant labor.
 She is the President of the non-profit Mariposa Center for Change.
-The Filipina Women’s Network named Enrile as one of the 100 Most Influential Filipina Women in the World (Global100) for her advocacy for the Filipino-American community.
+The Filipina Women's Network named Enrile as one of the 100 Most Influential Filipina Women in the World (Global100) for her advocacy for the Filipino-American community.
 Her work has also been published in several peer-reviewed journals, including Pediatrics, Amerasia Journal the Global Studies Journal, and the Journal of Ethnic & Cultural Diversity in Social Work.

 Education

-In 1996, Enrile graduated with a bachelors degree in Sociology at the University of California, Los Angeles (UCLA).
+In 1996, Enrile graduated with a bachelor's degree in sociology at the University of California, Los Angeles (UCLA).
 That same year, she was a Fulbright Fellow in the Philippines where she studied domestic violence.
 In 2000, she graduated with a Master of Social Work (MSW) and would later receive her Doctorate (Ph.D.) from UCLA in Philosophy and Social Welfare in 2006.